 This step is easy because if you’ve completed step 1, you already know what problems your audience faces.
 Now it’s almost like filling in blanks.
 Simply present your blog post as the solution to their problem.

-A big mistake most people make is writing an article about a broad topic.
+A big mistake most people make is writing an essay or an article about a broad topic.
 The more specific your article is, the better.
 Using the example above, instead of writing a post about how to beat fatigue, you could split it into 3 different specific articles:

 - How To Wake Up Earlier As An Entrepreneur And Not Feel Like A Zombie